 - protective factors for Alzheimer's disease.
 Distinguish depression, dementia and delirium. - 4.
 Analyze the Habilitation model as a practical approach to dementia caregiving.
 Distinguish Habilitation from Reality Orientation in the care of elders with dementia or Alzheimer's disease.
 Explain the 5 tenets of habilitation and their application across all phases of Alzheimer's disease.
 Learn how to prevent or minimize agitation by using behavior logs to determine triggers, introducing music, and using other person-centered techniques. - 5.
-Review Family Relationships, Social Support Systems & Caregiving Issues: Describe caregiving trends in the United States.
+Review Family Relationships, Social Support Systems & Caregiving Issues:

+Describe caregiving trends in the United States.
 Distinguish formal and informal caregiving.
 Discuss the central role of informal caregiving within the long-term care system, including the benefits and costs of caregiving, the gendered nature of family care, policies, programs, and poetry to support family caregivers, and direct care workers in long-term care.
 Explore supports developed to assist family caregivers by the aging network and the business community. - 6.
 Integrate Brain Health Principles with Brain Fitness Activities: Explain cognitive reserve and other ways to achieve or maintain brain health, which may help to reduce the risk of cognitive impairment.
 Demonstrate brain fitness activities and concepts that can help improve long-term learning and memory skills. - 7.
 Compare Living Arrangements and Home & Community Based Services: Review the continuum of long-term care housing options for elders who range from frail to well elderly, and the impact of housing type on the social functioning of older people.
 Describe components of the Aging Network from the federal through the local level, and list commonly available long-term care services and supports as well as new technology designed to help elders remain independent in the community while they age in place. - 8.
 Report Health and Health Care Issues and Trends: Describe eldercare workforce trends, and the enormous gap between supply and demand for geriatrics-trained healthcare workers at all levels.
 Describe the impact of medical delegation trends on family caregivers.
 Explain health care disparities and their implications for minority elders and caregivers.
 Explain the concept of health promotion and its benefits in old age.
 Discuss physician and family roles in older driver safety.
 Describe health literacy and the role of cohort differences in patient-provider communication. - 9.
 Describe Careers In Aging: This module is scheduled to coincide with Careers In Aging Week, an annual project of the Association for Gerontology in Higher Education.
-Students will have the opportunity to explore careers in the field of aging, and related fields, and also to describe how aging is tied to their futures (hint: aging is VERY connected to your future!). - 10.
+Students will have the opportunity to explore careers in the field of aging, and related fields, and also to describe how aging is tied to their futures (hint: aging is VERY connected to your future!).
+Students will participate in a first ever experience connecting with others from Connecticut colleges on a shared assignment that will be presented during Careers in Aging Week. - 10.
 Identify Dying, Death, and Bereavement Issues: Discuss the importance of life review throughout the aging process, and common decisions to be made in the end of life dying process.
 Summarize various grief reactions, including the five stages of grief described by Elisabeth Kubler-Ross.
 Discuss the emotional journey through dementia caregiving and anticipatory grief.
 Identify the ethical, medical, and legal issues raised by developments in life-sustaining technologies.
-Describe advance directives, including landmark legal right-to-die cases that led to their development.
-Outline the kinds of protections afforded by advance directives, along with their potential to provide peace of mind for the end of life, and practical conversation starters to promote discussion of end of life choices.
+Describe advance directives, including landmark legal right-to-die cases that led to their development along with the palliative care and Hospice movements.
+Outline the kinds of protections afforded by advance directives and MOLST orders, along with their potential to provide peace of mind for the end of life, and practical conversation starters to promote discussion of end of life choices.